akhil-rana/D-Learn/README.md

-# An android training project at Sikkim Manipal Institute of Technology 2019.
+# This was prepared as an android training project at Sikkim Manipal Institute of Technology by B.Tech 4th semester students in 2019.